KD9YQK/ARES_Sim_1/operators/Operator_04_Utilities.md

 If asked whether your team can secure the area:

 Your team can observe and report.
 Physical perimeter control would require direction and resources from Net Control/Game Master.

-## Later Instructions

-If Net Control assigns Logistics or public works support to Oak and 6th, acknowledge if appropriate and wait for the Game Master before reporting barricades, perimeter control, or utility response.

 ## Restrictions